haroflow/tunnel-sketch-rs/README.md

 # tunnel-sketch-rs
-Sketch made on Rust + nannou based on an old Tunnel Screensaver for MS-DOS.
+Sketch made with Rust + nannou based on an old Tunnel Screensaver for MS-DOS.

 ![](tunnel-sketch-rs.gif)